Aboriginal and Torres Strait Islander Visual Arts and Crafts

 Draft report release

-The Commission will seek further information and feedback following the expected release of a draft report in June 2022.
+The Commission sought further information and feedback following the release of a draft report on 19 July 2022.

 Final report to Government and release